cloudmesh-community/book/chapters/class/516/week12-REST.md

     and curl.

  5. Create a **m1.small** instance in Chameleon Cloud with **ubuntu 18.04** image.
 Deploy your new web service in the cloud instance.
+You should use *cloudmesh* commands to start these VMs.

- 6. Use *[swagger editor](https://editor.swagger.io/)* or curl to call the webservice in the cloud from your own laptop.
+ 6. Use curl to call the webservice in the cloud.
+(You are NOT expected to expose the service through the public IP address)

  7. Capture the outputs for each service paths in a meaningful way (images, screenshots, etc) and compile a Markdown file.
 The Markdown should include, the new cpu.yaml file, server.py, and cpu.py files together with outputs.
-Furthermore, you may include improvements to the service such as handling malformed requests, etc.
+Furthermore, you should include the *cloudmesh* commands that you have used in the process and you may include improvements to the service such as handling malformed requests, etc.

  8. In the Markdown file, discuss what are the ways you could add security for these services (You do NOT need to implement this).